huggingface/optimum-amd/README.md

 To load a model and run inference with RyzenAI, you can just replace your `AutoModelForXxx` class with the corresponding `RyzenAIModelForXxx` class.

+The `RyzenAIModelForXxx` requires a runtime configuration file.
+A default version of this runtime configuration file can be found in the `voe-4.0-win_amd64` folder of the Ryzen AI Software installation package under the name `vaip_config.json`.
+For more information refer to [runtime-configuration-file](https://ryzenai.docs.amd.com/en/latest/runtime_setup.html#runtime-configuration-file)

 ```diff
 import requests
 from PIL import Image